GabeScott/standard-works-vault/General Conference/1972 April - A People of Sound Judgment.md

 The Almighty has said of him and the other prophets of this church:

-“... they shall speak as they are moved upon by the Holy Ghost.
+“… they shall speak as they are moved upon by the Holy Ghost.

-“And whatsoever they shall speak when moved upon by the Holy Ghost shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the word of the Lord, shall be the voice of the Lord, and the power of God unto salvation.”
-(D&C 68:3–4.)
+“And whatsoever they shall speak when moved upon by the Holy Ghost shall be scripture, shall be the will of the Lord, shall be the mind of the Lord, shall be the word of the Lord, shall be the voice of the Lord, and the power of God unto salvation.” ([[D&C 68.3|D&C 68:3–4]][[D&C 68.4|]].)

 President Smith is a prophet in the same sense as were Moses and Isaiah, Ezekiel, Jeremiah, Paul and Peter, and others who ministered anciently.

 Every faithful person will agree that there were prophets in Israel during Old Testament times.
 Prophets also were a part of the church as established by the Savior in his day.
-They too were like Moses and Isaiah, but they were even more—they were Christian prophets, chosen by the Lord for the Christian ministry to properly teach the saints and to protect them from false doctrines that could lead them astray.
+They too were like Moses and Isaiah, but they were even more—they were *Christian* prophets, chosen by the Lord for the Christian ministry to properly teach the saints and to protect them from false doctrines that could lead them astray.

 Few modern people, whether Jewish or Christian, realize that there are living prophets on earth today, men who hold the same gifts and powers that characterized the prophets of old.
 But they are here, alive and alert.
 They are modern men, well educated and fully oriented to present-day conditions.
 They give the word of God as it is received now, just as Moses and Isaiah, Peter and Paul ministered in their day.

 Try to realize it if you will.
-God does speak to us now.
-He manifests himself through prophets whom he has raised up for this day—for 1972—for present-day people—to help them to successfully combat the seductions of a decadent and blinded world.
+God does speak to us *now.* He manifests himself through prophets whom he has raised up for this day—for 1972—for present-day people—to help them to successfully combat the seductions of a decadent and blinded world.

 Every one of you may have the full benefit of his heavenly guidance if you will but accept it.
 You can know God’s will pertaining to your own self, given now—not two thousand years ago, but here and now.